Hyundai pitches for import duty cut on EVs | Business

 Any duty rate cut by the government on imported electric vehicles would be very beneficial as it would help automakers generate much-needed volumes and reach some viable scale, South Korean auto major Hyundai said on Tuesday.

-The automaker, which inaugurated its new corporate headquarters here, supported the demand of the American electric car major Tesla which has sought to lower duties on imported EVs.
+The automaker, which inaugurated its new corporate headquarters here, supported the demand of the American electric car major Tesla which has sought lowering of duties on imported EVs.

-''We have heard that Tesla is seeking some duty cut on imports of CBUs.
-So that would be very helpful for the OEMs to reach some economy of scale in this very price competitive segment,'' Hyundai Motor India MD and CEO SS Kim told reporters here.
+''We have heard that Tesla is seeking some duty cuts on imports of CBUs.
+So, that would be very helpful for the OEMs to reach some economy of scale in this very price competitive segment,'' Hyundai Motor India MD and CEO S S Kim told reporters here.

-Till the time companies can localize EV components and other infrastructure, EV imports could help generate some market in the country, he added.
+Till the time companies are able to localise EV components and other infrastructure, EV imports could help generate some market in the country, he added.

-''It will take OEMs time to localize EVs by 100 pc.
-We are developing made in India affordable mass-market EV but at the same time if the government allows some reduction in the duty on imported CBUs that would be very helpful for all of us to create some market demand and reach some scale,'' Kim noted.
+''It will take OEMs time to localise EVs by 100 pc.
+We are developing Made in India affordable mass market EV but at the same time if the government allows some reduction in the duty on imported CBUs that would be very helpful for all of us to create some market demand and reach some scale,'' Kim noted.

 Last week Tesla Chief Executive Officer Elon Musk had said that the company may set up a manufacturing unit in India if it first succeeds with imported vehicles in the country.

-Interacting on Twitter with followers who asked him to launch Tesla cars in India Musk said, ''We want to do so, but import duties are the highest in the world by far of any large country!''
+Interacting on Twitter with followers who asked him to launch Tesla cars in India, Musk said, ''We want to do so, but import duties are the highest in the world by far of any large country!''
 Musk further said, ''Clean energy vehicles are treated the same as diesel or petrol, which does not seem entirely consistent with the climate goals of India.''
 He, however, said, ''We are hopeful that there will be at least a temporary tariff relief for electric vehicles.
 That would be much appreciated.''
-Asked by a follower if Tesla could start with local assembly in India, Musk said, ''If Tesla can succeed with imported vehicles, then a factory in India is quite likely.''
-Kim noted that the domestic market is ready for electric two- and three-wheelers but it may take some time before four-wheelers gain a foothold.
+Asked by a follower if Tesla could start with local assembly in India, Musk said, ''If Tesla is able to succeed with imported vehicles, then a factory in India is quite likely.''
+Kim noted that the domestic market is ready for electric two- and three-wheelers but it may take some time before four wheelers gain a foothold.

 Range anxiety is a very serious matter from a customer viewpoint, he said.

-Kim noted that to make EVs affordable, the government can offer subsidies under the FAME scheme to private customers as well.
+Kim noted that in order to make EVs affordable, the government can offer subsidies under the FAME scheme to private customers as well.

 He added that with government support the industry can reach some level of scale in two years.

 ''If we have some meaningful support, even for the private customer, that would be very helpful.
-Also, the tax reduction will be great for the customer.
-If the demand is there and the market is starting to grow I think that in two years we can reach the meaningful point in terms of scale and from that point, we can manage,'' Kim noted.
+Also the tax reduction will be great for the customer.
+If the demand is there and the market is starting to grow, I think that in two years we can reach a meaningful point in terms of scale and from that point we can manage,'' Kim noted.

 ''Until we reach that point we need support from the government and that would be very critical for the segment,'' he added.